doctea/usb_midi_clocker/README.md

 - Teensy 4.1
   - Deftaudio 8x8 midi board (or DIY'd serial MIDI ins&outs) or [Eurorack module boards]([https://github.com/doctea/usb_midi_clocker_hardware](https://github.com/doctea/usb_midi_clocker_hardware))
-- ST7789 or (untested) ILI9341 oled screen for display
+- ST7789 or ILI9341 oled screen for display
-  - small screen option https://shop.pimoroni.com/products/adafruit-1-14-240x135-color-tft-display-microsd-card-breakout-st7789 (not used for a while, likely have some issues)
-  - larger screen option https://www.amazon.co.uk/Waveshare-TFT-Touch-Shield-Resolution/dp/B00W9BMTVG using "ST7789_t3_Big" menu (current prototype version much prefers this)
+  - st7789 option https://www.amazon.co.uk/Waveshare-TFT-Touch-Shield-Resolution/dp/B00W9BMTVG using "ST7789_t3_Big" menu (current prototype version much prefers this)
-  - larger ILI9341 screen option (untested!) https://www.aliexpress.com/item/1005003005413104.html 'Module With Touch' version for PCB
+  - ILI9341 screen option https://www.aliexpress.com/item/1005003005413104.html 'Module With Touch' version for PCB
 - Rotary encoder + two wired buttons for control and/or USB typing keyboard
   - and [mymenu](https://github.com/doctea/mymenu) library
 - [midihelpers](https://github.com/doctea/midihelpers) library
-- Akai APCMini for controlling the sequencer and clocks
+- Akai APCMini for controlling the sequencer and clocks (although not needed for running the rest of it)
-- SD card in the onboard Teensy SD card reader, for saving projects, sequences, screenshots and loops
+- SD card in the onboard Teensy SD card reader, for saving projects, sequences, screenshots, loops and CV calibration
+- Gate outputs
-- DIY'd circuit to shift 3.3v Teensy IO up to 5v to be used as clock/sequencer triggers, or the (untested) Eurorack module that does this, to protect the Teensy pins from external voltages: see 'Suggested wiring' section below
+  - Prototype version: DIY'd circuit to shift 3.3v Teensy IO up to 5v to be used as clock/sequencer triggers, see 'Suggested wiring' section below
     - I am currently using one of these in prototype: [Level shifter breakout](https://coolcomponents.co.uk/products/level-shifter-8-channel-txs01018e) (see 'Suggested wiring', these need extra resistors in the output path to work properly!)
     - I was previously using a couple of these [Sparkfun level shifter](https://shop.pimoroni.com/products/sparkfun-logic-level-converter-bi-directional?variant=7493045377) -- these work reliably without needing the extra resistor on each output (although you probably should still add one)
+  - Prototype Eurorack module for gate output using MCP23s17 (in theory supports 16 gates but currently seems flakey.  could perhaps be configured as inputs instead but haven't attempted this)
 - For CV input: [Pimoroni +/-24v 1015 module](https://shop.pimoroni.com/products/ads1015-adc-breakout?variant=27859155026003) and my [parameters](https://github.com/doctea/parameters) library
 - Note: as of 2022-04-25, needs patched version of the usbhost_t36 library from here https://github.com/doctea/USBHost_t36 due to https://github.com/PaulStoffregen/USBHost_t36/issues/86
   - on 2022-12-23, I recommend you use the maybe_fixed_4_stable branch as this seems like it might be more stable..?